-Line 16
+Line 16-Current Year Credit

-If you cannot use all of the credit because of the tax liability limit (line 15 is smaller than line 5), carry the excess back 1 year and then forward 20 years.
-See the separate Instructions for Form 3800 for details.
+If you cannot use all of the credit because of the tax liability limit (line 15 is smaller than line 5), carry the unused credit back 1 year and then forward up to 20 years.
+See the instructions for Form 3800 for details.

 Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
-We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
+We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax